TcOpenGroup/TcOpen.Documentation/articles/Conventions/InxtonConventions.md

 ## WPF UI components

 Wpf control must be located in a project named `{PlcProjectName}.Wpf`.
 The project must contain assembly attribute [RenderableAssemblyAttribute](https://docs.inxton.com/docu/api/presentation_wpf/Vortex.Presentation.Wpf.RenderableAssemblyAttribute.html).

-Individial UI control must be places into a folder that matches the location of the respective PLC block in the PLC project.
-For instance `PLC/POU/Pneumatics/Cyclinder` will have it's user controls placed in the .net project in folder `POU/Pneumatic/Cyclinder/'.
-Each presentation type should have appropriate subfolder named after presentation type (Control, ShadowControl, Service, Diagnostics, etc.)
+Individual UI control must be placed into a folder that matches the location of the respective PLC block in the PLC project.
+For instance, `PLC/POU/Pneumatics/Cyclinder` will have its user controls placed in the .net project in folder `POU/Pneumatic/Cyclinder/'.
+Each presentation type should have an appropriate subfolder named after presentation type (Control, ShadowControl, Service, Diagnostics, etc.).

 ### Naming conventions

-Following table shows how to name UI controls for standardized presentation types to make them usable for automated UI rednering with `RenderableContentControl`.
+The following table shows how to name UI controls for standardized presentation types to make them usable for automated UI rendering with `RenderableContentControl`.

 | Purpose                  | View naming                      | ViewModel naming                  | Example                                                     |